Thermal Stability Of Charged Rotating Quantum Black Holes: Thermal holography

 \section{Thermal holography}

 In this section, we present a generalization of the thermal holography for non-rotating electrically charged quantum radiant horizons discussed in \cite{mm12}, to the situation when the horizon has both charge and angular momentum.
-Such a generalization completes the task set out in \cite{cm04} and \cite{pm07} to include all possible general relativistic hair in consideration of thermal stability of the horizon under Hawking radiation.
-To make this section self-contained, some overlap with ref. \cite{mm12} is inevitable.
+Such a generalization completes the task set out in \cite{cm04} and \cite{pm07} to include charge and angular momentum in consideration of thermal stability of the horizon under Hawking radiation.
+This section is really motivational in character, and admittedly heuristic.
+It has certain parallels with LQG, but does not really represent LQG in any rigorous sense.
+The main reason for its inclusion is to show that a logical line of argument may exist in a {\it generic} theory of quantum gravity to go from the tensor product Hilbert space to our stability criteria, even though all steps in this chain of arguments may not be on rigorous mathematical footing.